 - ELT Footprint Facebook group

 How do you engage your learners online?
-Have you ever considered including environmental activities in your lessons?
-If you have anything to add or say, write below or get in touch via the contact page.
+Have you ever considered including activities about environmental issues in your classes with young learners?
+Write below or get in touch via the contact page if you have anything to add or say.

 Click here to explore my store where 99% of materials are forever free!